richelbilderbeek/bevy_tdd_book/docs/chapters/add_player_sprite.md

 One could argue that one should do a complete implementation and store the position and size of the player somewhere.
-There are plenty of ways to do so, including quite inconventional ones.
+There are plenty of ways to do so, including quite unconventional ones.
 A consequence of doing TDD is a clean (and conventional) software architecture.
 Instead of doing funky things, settling for a stub is -as always!- perfectly fine.